jsal13/blog/md/elasticsearch-tutorial-02.md

         })
 ```

 Notice that the embedding type is _dense vector_.
 I thought to myself: what _is_ a dense vector?
-It turns out that this is the opposite of a _sparse vector_: whereas a sparse vector primarily consists of zero entries with only a few non-zero entries, a dense vector contains a large number of non-zero entries.
+It turns out that this is the opposite of a _sparse vector_: whereas a sparse vector is nearly all zero entries with only a few non-zero entries, a dense vector contains a large number of non-zero entries.
 Given the vector above is mostly non-zero entries, it makes sense that this embedding will pop out dense vectors and, therefore, this embedding type makes sense for my index.

 There's a few optional parameters that I can set if I want: `dims` (the dimension of the vector), `index` (vectors should be indexed for searching), and `similarity` (the distance function to use, where `cosine` and `dot_product` are the most common).